 It’s also worth noting that the Capital One Venture X card offers the same flexible redemption options as the regular Capital One Venture Rewards Credit Card, including the option to redeem Capital One miles for travel at a rate of 1 cent each.
 Cardholders can also use their rewards for cash back, statement credits, gift cards, merchandise and more.

-Is the Capital One Venture X worth its annual fee?
+When is the Capital One Venture X not worth it?

 Like any other premium travel credit card, the Capital One Venture X offers plenty of perks in exchange for a relatively high annual fee.
 Whether or not paying $395 for this card makes sense depends on whether you can actually use the benefits it offers.

-That said, the Capital One Venture X was created to compete with other top-tier travel credit cards—this becomes evident when you compare options based on their annual fees.
+That said, the Capital One Venture X was created to compete with other top-tier travel credit cards — this fact becomes evident when you compare options based on their annual fees.
 Whereas the Capital One Venture X will set you back $395 per year, the Chase Sapphire Reserve costs $550 per year and the Amex Platinum will set you back $695 per year.

 If you’re hoping to acquire a premium travel credit card with the lowest possible out-of-pocket cost, the Capital One Venture X is easily the best option out there.